cboddy/i3-workspace-names-daemon/README.md

 where the key is the name of the i3-window (ie. what is shown in the i3-bar when it is not configured yet) and  the value is the font-awesome icon name you want to show instead, see [picking icons](#picking-icons).

+Note: the hard-coded list above is used if you don't add this icon-config file.

 ### picking icons

-The easiest way to pick an icon is to search for one in the [gallery](https://origin.fontawesome.com/icons?d=gallery). **NB: the "pro" icons are not available in the debian package as you might expect.**
+The easiest way to pick an icon is to search for one in the [gallery](https://origin.fontawesome.com/icons?d=gallery). **NB: the "pro" icons are not available in the debian package.**

 ##### FAQ
 https://pypi.org/project/i3-workspace-names-daemon/